LanceStasinski/PWW-exercise/README.md

 - Mobile-first CSS paradigm implemented with media queries, Flexbox, and Grid
 - Renders drop down animations with react-transition-group
 - Uses fonts (Open Sans, Roboto Condensed, and Roboto Slab) from the Google Fonts API
-- Uses icons SVGs from iconmonstr
+- Uses icon SVGs from iconmonstr
 - Uses a file structure that separates the main sections of the page
 - Unit testing with Jest and React Testing Library